SlimKhiari/shell-in-c/README.md

-C'est un shell développé en C.
+It is a shell developed in C.